Strengthen and protect your hamstrings with the Nordic Hamstring Curl!

 The hamstrings, composed of three key muscles, play a vital role in powering our leg movements, making them essential for running, jumping, and climbing.
 However, due to their vulnerability to injury, particularly among athletes and sprinters, it is crucial to incorporate practical training exercises to protect and strengthen these muscles.

-What are the benefits of Hamstring Exercises?
+What are the benefits of hamstring exercises?

 The hamstrings are the muscles that enable us to move our legs powerfully and efficiently.
 They are essential muscles for running, jumping, climbing, and walking.
 Strengthening the hamstring muscles helps us to do these things better.
 The hamstring muscles are also vulnerable to injury and strain, particularly among athletes and sprinters.
 Strengthening the hamstrings with training exercises can reduce the risk of injury.
 Unfortunately, strain or injury to the hamstring can result in a very long and challenging recovery process, with an increased risk for secondary injury or permanent damage.

-How to do the Nordic Hamstring Curl?
+How to perform the Nordic Hamstring Curl

-What Not to Do?
+What not to do

-The Nordic hamstring curl is a highly effective hamstring exercise.
-It can help prevent hamstring injuries due to the eccentric emphasis, which shifts the hamstring’s maximum force potential to larger muscle lengths.
+The Nordic Hamstring Curl is a highly effective hamstring exercise.
+It can help prevent hamstring injuries due to the eccentric emphasis, which shifts the hamstrings’ maximum force potential to larger muscle lengths.
 A common mistake when performing this exercise is bending at the hips.
 Bending at the hips will not do much to strengthen the hamstrings.

-Assisted Nordic Hamstring Curls – Exercise progression
+Assisted Nordic Hamstring Curls – exercise progression

 If you are not ready to perform the full Nordic Hamstring Curl, you can use a resistance band to execute a variation of this exercise.
 This will allow you to build strength and progress to full movement.

 Want to know more?

 To gain full access to advanced knowledge on over 1000 Strength Training Exercises, SIGN-UP for FREE to Muscle & Motion Strength Training app today!